swaptacular/swpt_accounts/protocol.rst

   with the value of ``0``.

 .. [#thr-adr-relation] The lifespan of `TH record`_\s and `AD record`_\s MAY be related, or exactly the same.
-In particular: 1) A dummy TH record MAY be created when a new AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH records MAY be removed as well.
+In particular: 1) An empty TH record MAY be created when a new AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH records MAY be removed as well.